dreamcatcher-tech/network/Inbox/2024-02-08 1843 power test in deno.md

 >[!danger] Depends:

-How long to do 1,000 actions one at a time ?
+How long to do 1,000 actions one at a time ? sequential, then all at once to allow batching. create 10k customer records all at once. change format using AI on 10k records.

 Should make a test isolate, whose purpose is to exercise the system from internally.